-The condition for conducting a regular audit is met, if the company-specific processes can be comprehensively evaluated at the site (e.g. when animals are placed or slaughtered; close to harvest in the field of plant production).
+The condition for conducting a regular audit is met, if the company-specific processes can be comprehensively evaluated at the site (e.g. when animals are placed or slaughtered; in the field of plant production during the cultivation period).

 An on-site audit includes: